 In fact, there are even different species of lice that only inhabit certain areas of your body (head lice will only live on your head, and pubic lice will stick to the pubic area… if that gives you any comfort whatsoever).

-It’s also worth noting that when it comes to parasites your pets are susceptible to, lice is one of the more uncommon ones.
-You’re more likely to have your dog encounter worms or fleas.
+It’s also worth noting that when it comes to parasites your pets are susceptible to, lice is one of the least common ones.
+You’re more likely to have your dog come down with a case of worms or fleas than lice.

 Dog lice is transmitted through direct contact with another infected dog.
 This means that dog lice is often spread through doggy daycares, dog parks, and other locations where dogs congregate and hang out together.